-2. Keyboard and USB device wake-up (KB_USBPWB)
+2. Keyboard wake-up (3-pin KB_USBPWB)

-This jumper allows you to enable or disable the P/S 2 device wake-up feature.
-When you set this jumper to pins 2-3 (+5VSB), you can wake up the computer by pressing a key on the P/S 2 keyboard or by clicking on the P/S 2 mouse.
+This jumper allows you to enable or disable the keyboard wake-up feature.
+When you set this jumper to pins 2-3 (+5VSB), you can wake up the computer by pressing a key on the keyboard.
 This feature requires an ATX power supply that can supply at least 1A on the +5VSB lead, and a corresponding setting in the BIOS.

-B75M-PLUS Keyboard and USB device wake up
+A88XM-A Keyboard and USB device wake up

-3. USB device wake-up (USBPWF)
+3. USB device wake-up (3-pin USBPWF)